poshithNandyala/cosmic-gateway-build/README.md

   - Kp Index and proton flux

 ### 🔭 Stargazing Guide

 - Location-aware stargazing conditions, cloud cover, temperature, and best viewing times.

 ### 🤖 AI Astronomy Tutor

 - Powered by **Gemini API** for intelligent Q&A
-- Simple, detailed, and ELI5 (Explain Like I’m 5) modes
+- Simple, detailed, and ELI5 (Explain Like I'm 5) modes
-- Ask questions like “Why do planets orbit the sun?” or “What causes meteor showers?”
+- Ask questions like "Why do planets orbit the sun?" or "What causes meteor showers?"

 ---